greg-berger-udacity/reviewer_emails/README.md

 * Rename it 'all_reviewers.csv' (required for the script to run properly)
 * Move it to the same directory as the 'get\_reviewer\_emails.py' script

-### Step 3: Modifying the script for custom output
+### Step 3: Modifying the defaults for custom output
 * Open the source code file 'get\_reviewer\_emails.py'
 * If your downloaded CSV contains additional fields than the ones listed in Step 1, check the row subscripts on lines 19–23 of the script to make sure that they accurately reflect the columns in the downloaded CSV: Line 19 should have the column with the waitlisted date; Lines 20 and 23, the one with the email address; lines 21 and 22, the one with the Project ID
 * On line 22 the default `in range(19, 24)` will provide iOS ND reviewers.
 Type in a list of the project IDs for the projects whose reviewers you wish to email.
 E.g., if you want to email just the Spotify Streamer and Popular Movies reviewers, replace `in range(19, 24)` with `in [59, 60, 66, 67]`